Launching Inbound In-House

 The HubSpot software has enabled the company to focus on strategy and spend more time on high-value activities, says Christopher.

 “When we were working with the agency, everything took longer – a simple email campaign required weeks of planning.
 Now, it’s all drag and drop, and it takes a couple of clicks.
 We also understand our prospects on a much more granular level, and we’re creating detailed Workflows to make sure that we nurture them in just the right way.”

 Since adopting the HubSpot software, InSinkErator has seen some tremendous results, including a 20% rise in website traffic and a significant increase in leads.

 “Our visitor-to-sales conversion rate has grown 180% – it was 0.5%, and now it’s 1.4%.
 Our newsletter was virtually unknown before, but now 30 people a day are signing up.
 We also see improvements to our bottom line.
 We’ve increased our eCommerce revenue by 27%, and the average transaction value is up by 39%.

 “My eCommerce target last year was for 20% growth.
 Thankfully, I found the HubSpot software and turned an aggressive target into an attainable one – in fact, we’ve already exceeded it.”

 Looking ahead, InSinkErator plans to start using the HubSpot growth stack, the combination of the Marketing, CRM and Sales software.

 “We’re so pleased with the B2C results that we want to get our B2B salespeople in on the action, and the growth stack offers us a great way to do that.”

-Following its initial success with HubSpot, the company has set a stretch goal of 30% ecommerce growth over the next 12 months – and Christopher says that the HubSpot software will be key to achieving it.
+Following its initial success with HubSpot, the company has set a stretch goal of 30% eCommerce growth over the next 12 months – and Christopher says that the HubSpot software will be vital to achieving it.